gyhou/consumer_complaints/README.md

 * year - year the CFPB received the complaint
 * num_complaint - total number of complaints received for that product and year
 * num_company - total number of companies receiving at least one complaint for that product and year
+* most_complaints: company with most complaints for that product and year
 * highest_percent - highest percentage (rounded to the nearest whole number) of total complaints filed against one company for that product and year.
 Using standard rounding conventions (i.e., Any percentage between 0.5% and 1%, inclusive, should round to 1% and anything less than 0.5% should round to 0%)

 The lines in the output file will be sorted by product (alphabetically) and year (ascending).